-Happiness Retreat is a three day/two night camp experience for individuals with developmental disabilities and their caregivers.
+Happiness Retreat is a three-day/two-night camp experience for individuals with developmental disabilities.
+The campers will experience fun classes, pool time, worship, a talent show, and much more!
 The camp is sponsored by the Baptist State Convention of NC in partnership with Truett Conference Center & Camp.
-The retreat is filled with fun classes, activities, recreation times, worship, and a talent show.